valerianF/noisemonitor/README.md

 ### Read sound level monitor data

 A function is included to read data in the form of either .csv, .xls, .xlsx or .txt files from a sound level monitor and convert them to a DataFrame with datetime or pandas TimeStamp index.
 Multiple files can be read at once, and the resulting data will be concatenated in a single DataFrame.
 Note that you must indicate the datasheet's indexes corresponding to date, time and captured equivalent sound level.
-Reading .xls or .xls files with pandas and automatic parsing into datetime values is computationaly expensive and the process can last a few minutes, depending on the input data.
+Reading files with pandas and automatic parsing into datetime values can be computationaly expensive and the process can last a few minutes, depending on the input data.

 ```python
 import os